Botany Field School

 About the instructors:

-Michael Mancuso is a freelance botanist based out of Boise with over 25 years of field experience with the Idaho flora.
-Most of his work involves conducting rare plant species surveys, designing and implementing rare plant species and vegetation monitoring plans, and other projects supporting plant conservation efforts in Idaho and adjacent states.
+Michael Mancuso is a freelance botanist based out of Boise with 30 years of field experience working with the Idaho flora.
+Most of his projects support rare plant species and plant community conservation efforts in Idaho and adjacent states.
 He has taught Systematic Botany Lecture and Lab (Botany 305) at Boise State University.
 Before 2006, he was a staff biologist/botanist, botany program leader for the Idaho Conservation Data Center within the Idaho Department of Fish and Game.
-Mike received his Bachelor of Science in Microbiology at Colorado State University, Fort Collins, Colorado.
+Mike received his B.S. in Microbiology at Colorado State University.
 He received his Master of Natural Science with a concentration in botany at the University of Idaho.